What is a Lash Lift?

 What can I do to lessen discomfort?

 Hydrate, moisturize, then hydrate and moisturize some more!
 Drinking plenty of water and moisturizing the area being waxed before your appointment is one of the easiest things you can do to alleviate discomfort.
-Don’t shave, tweeze, trim or use any chemical hair removers like Nair OR lighteners before your appointment.
-STOP using chemical exfoliants like retin-A, salicylic, glycolic or lactic acid at least 2 weeks prior to appointment.
-Basically dry or dehydrated skin can cause unnecessary discomfort.
-I suggest using a natural moisturizer such as jojoba or shea butter, something unscented that won’t mess with your PH.
+Don’t shave, tweeze, trim or use any chemical hair removers like Nair OR lighteners at least 4 weeks before your appointment.
+STOP using chemical exfoliants like retin-A, salicylic, glycolic or lactic acid in the area being waxed at least 3 weeks prior to appointment.
+Basically dry, dehydrated or compromised skin can cause unnecessary discomfort.
 Try to avoid caffeine a couple hours before your appointment, since caffeine is a stimulant and can sometimes make you more sensitive.
-Although waxing while on your period is completely acceptable you may be more sensitive during this time and may want to plan accordingly.
+Although waxing while on your period is completely acceptable you may be more sensitive in the days leading up to and while menstruating and may want to plan accordingly.
 If you choose to, you can take an ibuprofen or similar pain-reliever at least 30 minutes prior to appointment.

 Is getting a Brazilian wax awkward?